stevob14/passivecash/index.md

 **Is it safe?** Honeygain claims their app to be safe as they screen their partners to ensure your connection isn't being used for illegal activities.
 Also, the only data they keep is what will be necessary for the service.
 This includes your email address, your IP address, how much traffic you make per month, and your chosen payment method.

-**I would still excercise caution as according to their terms, "While we do put reasonable effort to prevent any detrimental consequences to our users, it is the user who is responsible for its ability to share internet traffic and his compliance with local laws, regulations, and agreements with third parties."**
+**I would still exercise caution as according to their terms, "While we do put reasonable effort to prevent any detrimental consequences to our users, it is the user who is responsible for its ability to share internet traffic and his compliance with local laws, regulations, and agreements with third parties."**

 If you understand the risks involved and are still interested in using honeygain, you can sign up at [honeygain](https://r.honeygain.me/STEVO38F85) and receive $5 to help get you started.
 Payouts are done with paypal and the minimum payout threshold is $20.